-There is also a downloadable e-book that you can get for free.
+There is also a FREE downloadable e-book that you can get for free.
 It covers all the movie suggestions from January to December.
 You can store it on your e-reader and simply flip the pages to see which movie is recommended for that particular day.

 Want to watch as many French films as you can?
 Then challenge yourself with one movie a day for the entire year!

-Now, if your French is not on an intermediate level yet or maybe you can barely decipher spoken French, feel free to go through the list per month and choose movies which would be more appropriate for your level.
+Now, if your French is not on an intermediate level yet or maybe you can barely decipher spoken French, feel free to go through the list per month then pick and choose movies which would be more appropriate for your level.
 As mentioned earlier, this includes children’s movies, animations, or action films.

 Here’s a list of children’s films you might be interested in: 10 Child-Friendly French Movies and Where to Watch Them.